Beki-Abebe/learn-terraform-aws-instance/README.md

 ```
 # Build infrastructure

-With Terraform installed, we are ready to create your first infrastructure. we will provision an EC2 instance on Amazon
+With Terraform installed, we are ready to create your first infrastructure. we will provision an EC2 instance on Amazon Web Services.
-Web Services (AWS).
 EC2 instances are virtual machines running on AWS,and a common component of many infrastructure projects.

 **Prerequisites**
 *To follow this steps you will need:*